nesi/training-environment/docs/tutorials/deployment-on-nesi.md

-# Deployment a training environment
+# Deploying a training environment

 Here we document the process for deploying a training environment on the NeSI Flexi HPC platform.

 Details of how we have set up the project on Flexi HPC, the github repo, etc. are not covered here.

+You need to have write permission on the training-environment GitHub repo to follow these steps.

 ## Clone the git repo

-Clone the repo if you don't already have it, e.g. using SSH:
+Clone the repo if you don't already have it (if you do already have it just `cd` to the repo directory):

 ```
 git clone git@github.com:nesi/training-environment.git